-Since our “good” Ofsted, we continue to build on our successes and we are a family and a team, where everyone is given the challenge and support to be the best they can possible be in a safe, welcoming and positive environment.
+Since our “good” Ofsted rating, we continue to build on our successes and we are a family and a team, where everyone is given the challenge and support to be the best they can possible be in a safe, welcoming and positive environment.
 Children and staff will work and play together developing skills so that we all become ambitious and reflective lifelong learners as well as being respectful and respected members of the community.